 Q2.
 Are application fees legal?

-Yes, application fees for rental are legal in most U.S. states, but many have specific rules or dollar limits.
+Yes, the application fee for rental is legal in most states, but subject to specific rules.
 For example, New York caps the fee at $20, while California adjusts its maximum annually.
 A few states require receipts, written disclosures, or even prohibit fees altogether under certain conditions.
 Always check your local regulations to stay compliant.